 Some issues you will need to consider when engaging a Nanny:

-There is an In Home care scheme available throughout Australia that is coordinated and monitored by a government agency that assists with finding, and monitoring the care for some members of the community.
-The service was introduced in 2001 and access is still quite limited.
-To be eligible for this assistance you must fall within one of the following categories:
+There is an In-Home Care program available throughout Australia that is coordinated and monitored by a government agency that assists with finding, and monitoring the care for some members of the community.
+To be eligible for this assistance you must meet certain criteria, such as:

-Childcare Rebate is available for this service and is income tested.
-The income test is based on your total household income.
+Child Care Subsidy is available for this service and is income tested.